-Marouane Fellaini is targeting the Premier League title with Manchester United following his deadline day move from Everton.
+Marouane Fellaini is targeting the Premier League title with Manchester United following his deadline-day move from Everton.

-The Belgium international midfielder's future had been the subject of intense speculation throughout the close-season, but it took until the final day of the transfer window on Monday before his switch to Old Trafford materialised.
+The Belgium international midfielder's future had been the subject of intense speculation throughout the close-season, but it took until the final day of the transfer window on Monday before his switch to Old Trafford materialized.

 The 25-year-old, who helped Belgium beat Scotland 2-0 on Friday in a World Cup qualifier, told reporters: "When I started the campaign with Everton, I looked forward for a transfer and in the end I am happy.